-Dr. John Herzenberg is head of pediatric orthopedics at Sinai Hospital of Baltimore and Director of the International Center for Limb Lengthening where every Friday is Clubfoot Clinic and where almost every child is treated with a non-surgical technique called the Ponseti Method.
-Dr. Ponseti, the inventor of the Ponseti Method, died in October of 2009 at the age of 95.
-He remained active in his clinic at the University of Iowa up until the day of his death.
+Dr. John Herzenberg is head of pediatric orthopedics at Sinai Hospital of Baltimore and Director of the International Center for Limb Lengthening where every Friday is Clubfoot Clinic and where almost every child with clubfoot is treated with a non-surgical technique called the Ponseti Method.
+Dr. Herzenberg is one of the world's leading experts on the Ponseti method for clubfoot treatment.

 A Family Experiences Sinai Hospital's Clubfoot Program